Somorae/create-ticket-servicenow/README.md

 ## 🎬 Watch Me Build This Lab!

-# create-ticket-servicenow
+# ServiceNow Incident Creation Lab
 A hands on lab demonstrating how to create a ticket in ServiceNow

-# ServiceNow Incident Creation Lab

 ## Steps Performed